 - (a) Focus on the least even natural number in each of these Pythagorean triples.
 Let n be this even number and find m so that n = 2m.
 Now try to write formulas for the other two numbers in the Pythagorean triple in terms of m.
-For example, for 3, 4, and 5, n = 4 and m = 2, and for 8, 15, and 17, n = 8 and m = 4.
+For example, for 3, 4, and 5, n = 4 and m = 2.
 Once you think you have formulas, test your results with m = 10.
 That is, check to see that you have a Pythagorean triple whose smallest even number is 20. - (b) Write a proposition and then write a proof of the proposition.
 The proposition should be in the form: If m is a natural number and $m \ge 2$, then